zeebe-io/enhancements/ZEP000-build-state-on-followers.md

  * Can the proposed handling of install requests on Followers lead to concurrency issues?
    * When raft follower commits a snapshot, it immediately deletes all log segments while a stream processor reader is concurrently reading from it.
    * It is possible that this case is already handled in the journal when we fixed the concurrency issues last quarter.
 We need to verify if it is a problem during the implementation.
+ * How to handle concurrent snapshots on followers?
+   * Receiving an InstallRequest, during taking a snapshot from the current state?
+   * Theoretically the InstallRequest is newer.
+We should take a look during implement how we can solve that.

 # Future possibilities
 [future-possibilities]: #future-possibilities